estnltk/eval_experiments_lrec_2020/README.md

     [https://doi.org/10.15155/1-00-0000-0000-0000-00156L](https://doi.org/10.15155/1-00-0000-0000-0000-00156L) <br/>
     (.zip compressed files should be unpacked into sub-directory named `'scripts_and_data/koond_raw_json'`)

+    _Note_ : our experiment corpus is also available in `'scripts_and_data/enc2017_selection_plain_texts_json.zip'`. <br/> If you do not want to make a new random selection, you can use that data and you do not need to download the corpora.

 * [Anaconda](https://www.anaconda.com/distribution/) (or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) installed and the following environments created:

 	* Environment with Python 3.5 that has [EstNLTK v1.4.1](https://github.com/estnltk/estnltk) installed;